Create an empty directory on your system:

 We will use

-cdk init sample-app --language typescript
+cdk init sample-app --language python

 Output should look like this (you can safely ignore warnings about initialization of a git repository, this probably means you don’t have git installed, which is fine for this workshop):